arieb/python-testdata/README.md

 it also provides many more specialized factories that provide extended functionality. every Factory instance knows how many elements its going to generate, this enables us to generate statistical results.

+The DictFactory is especially useful if you want to generate data that you will later input to your NoSQL, Document based database

+In addition, using the DictFactory and the DependentField factories allows us to create factorys that depend on the results of other factories. (see Examples for more information).

 testdata isn't bound to a specifc database, but does include database specfic modules inside, like - extra.mongodb.py) but it will always be clean of database related dependencies.

+## Installation

+    pip install python-testdata

 ## Examples
 We integrate the awsome fake-factory package to generate data using FakeDataFactory.